Kingxukai/linux/Documentation/tee/amd-tee.rst

 AMD-TEE (AMD's Trusted Execution Environment)
 =============================================

-The AMD-TEE driver handles the communication with AMD's TEE environment.
+The AMD-TEE driver handles the woke communication with AMD's TEE environment.
 The TEE environment is provided by AMD Secure Processor.

 The AMD Secure Processor (formerly called Platform Security Processor or PSP)